Günther Lütjens: Personal life

-Lütjens married Margarete Backenköhler, daughter of the Geheimen Sanitätsrat ("Privy Counselor on Hygiene", honorary title given to a distinguished doctor) Dr. Gerhard Backenköhler, in the summer of 1929.
+Lütjens married Margarete Backenköhler, daughter of the Geheimen Sanitätsrat ("Privy Counselor on Medical Services", honorary title given to a distinguished doctor) Dr. Gerhard Backenköhler, in the summer of 1929.
 She was 27 at the time of the wedding, the sister of Otto Backenköhler, and Half-Jewish according to the Nuremberg Laws.
 Admiral Otto Backenköhler was Lütjens' chief of staff at the Fleet-Command (24 October 1939 – 31 July 1940).
-A year later, on 31 August 1930, their first son, Gerhard, was born Swinemünde and their second son, born in Berlin on 28 August 1931, was named Günther after his father.
+A year later, on 31 August 1930, their first son, Gerhard, was born in Swinemünde and their second son, born in Berlin on 28 August 1931, was named Günther after his father.
 Shortly before the outbreak of World War II, their daughter Annemarie was born on 27 August 1939, and less than a month after Lütjens' death, his wife gave birth to their fourth child, Peter.

 In popular culture

 In the 1960 film, Sink the Bismarck!, Lütjens (played by Karel Štěpánek) is portrayed as a stereotypical Nazi, committed to Nazism and crazed in his undaunted belief that the Bismarck is unsinkable.
 In reality, Lütjens did not agree with Nazi policies; along with two other navy commanders, he had publicly protested against the brutality of anti-Semitic crimes during Kristallnacht.
-He was one of the few officers who refused to give the Nazi salute when Hitler visited Bismarck before its first and final mission, deliberately using instead the traditional naval salute.
+He was one of the few officers who refused to give the Nazi salute when Hitler visited Bismarck before her first and final mission, deliberately using instead the traditional naval salute.
 He was pessimistic of the chances of success of Bismarck's mission and realised that it would be a daunting task.